-Since January 1, 2019, we have granted restricted stock and stock options to purchase an aggregate of 11,981,589 shares of our common stock at a weighted-average exercise price of \$1.71 to employees and directors.
+Since January 1, 2019, we have granted stock options to purchase an aggregate of 2,671,871 shares of our common stock at a weighted-average exercise price of \$7.66 to employees and directors.

-In 2018, we granted stock options to purchase an aggregate of 10,681,934 shares of our common stock at a weighted-average exercise price of \$0.20 to employees, directors and consultants.
+In 2018, we granted stock options to purchase an aggregate of 2,382,067 shares of our common stock at a weighted-average exercise price of \$0.90 to employees, directors and consultants.
+Also in 2018 we granted 3,056,583 shares of restricted stock to scientific founders, the scientific founders of Blink, and an employee.

-In 2017, we granted stock options to purchase an aggregate of 539,644 shares of our common stock at a weighted-average exercise price of \$0.11 to employees, directors and consultants.
+In 2017, we granted stock options to purchase an aggregate of 120,340 shares of our common stock at a weighted-average exercise price of \$0.49 to employees, directors and consultants.
+Also in 2017 we granted 4,040,354 shares of restricted stock to our scientific founders, a director and a consultant.